 Traffic Modifications for the Baltimore Running Festival

-In preparation for the festival, various parking restrictions, road closures and lane closures will be implemented along the race routes.
-Motorists should be aware that traveling from inside the footprint of the race to destinations beyond the race borders (and vice versa) will be difficult throughout the day.
+In preparation for the running festival, various parking restrictions, road closures and lane closures will be implemented along the race routes.
+Motorists should be advised that traveling from inside the footprint of the race to destinations beyond the race borders (and vice versa) will be difficult throughout the day.
+Traffic stops WILL be implemented for the safety of participants and motorists will encounter significant delays.

-Citizens are encouraged to plan ahead and allow additional travel time, as traffic will be impacted in many city communities.
-In order to minimize delays, motorists should use alternate routes outside of the race footprint.
+Citizens are encouraged to plan ahead and allow additional travel time.
+Traffic will be impacted in many city communities, and in order to minimize delays, motorists should use alternate routes outside of the race footprint.
 This includes using roadways north of 33rd Street, south of McComas Street, west of Martin Luther King Jr. Boulevard and east of Highland Avenue.

-Motorists should also pay close attention to posted parking restrictions, as vehicles parked in violation will be ticketed and towed.
+On race day, motorists should pay close attention to posted parking restrictions, as vehicles parked in violation will be ticketed and towed.
 Citizens with questions concerning the location of their vehicles should call 311.

 Citizens are strongly encouraged to use public transportation during this event.
-The Metro Subway is a great option for citizens traveling into and out of the city, as it will not be affected by the marathon or Fleet Week festivities.
+The Metro Subway is a great option for citizens traveling into and out of the city, as it will not be affected by the marathon.
+The Charm City Circulator will modify its service hours during the event, and will operate on race day from 4:00 p.m. until midnight.

 Linwood Avenue from Eastern Avenue to Fayette Street 12:00 a.m. – 2:00 p.m.